-- Lecture and Homework – Frank and Gene will then structure an age-appropriate curriculum to help the child understand the nature of fire and the actual and potential consequences of firesetting.
+- Lecture and Homework – Fire Prevention Staff will then structure an age-appropriate curriculum to help the child understand the nature of fire and the actual and potential consequences of firesetting.

 Click any of the links below for more information about fire safety or fire safety products.
 The Leawood Fire Department does not endorse any specific brand, company, or website.
 These links are provided merely to assist you.

 - USFA Kids – a site from the U.S Fire Administration for kids and adults to learn about fire safety.

 - Safe Kids – a site for adults to learn and teach about all-hazards child safety.

 - Residential Fire Sprinkler Protection Systems – a site advocating the use of fire sprinklers in the home.